After 79 years in print, Newsweek goes digital only

 Newsweek isn't the first current events magazine to go all-digital - U.S. News & World Report made the move in 2010.
 And the demise of Newsweek's print product calls into question the plans of its competitor Time magazine.

 But Time Managing Editor Rick Stengel doesn't expect to follow suit.
-Stengel said on MSNBC's "Morning Joe" show that print was the "centerpiece" of the Time brand.
+Stengel said on MSNBC's "Morning Joe" show that print was the "centrepiece" of the Time brand.

 "We have certainly moved past seeing them as a single competitor," said Stengel of Newsweek.
 "Our competitor is everybody.
 We have done very well and we will continue to do very well."